 REQUIRED.
 Public key value used to check the signature of an ID Token issued by a Self-Issued OpenID Provider, as specified in Section 6 (Self-Issued OpenID Provider).
 The key is a bare key in JWK [JWK] (Jones, M., “JSON Web Key (JWK),” October 2013.) format (not an X.509 certificate value).
 The sub_jwk value is a JSON object.
 Use of the sub_jwk Claim is NOT RECOMMENDED when the OP is not Self-Issued.

-The Self-Issued OpenID Provider response is the same as the normal implicit flow response with the following refinements.
-Since it is an implicit flow response, the response parameters will be returned in the URL fragment component.
+The Self-Issued OpenID Provider response is the same as the normal Implicit Flow response with the following refinements.
+Since it is an Implicit Flow response, the response parameters will be returned in the URL fragment component, unless a different Response Mode was specified.

 The iss (issuer) Claim Value is https://self-issued.me.